CVE-2025-64336: CWE-79: Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in MacWarrior clipbucket-v5

 Technical Summary

-CVE-2025-64336 is a stored Cross-site Scripting (XSS) vulnerability affecting ClipBucket v5 versions up to 5.5.2-#146.
-ClipBucket is an open source platform for video sharing, widely used for hosting and managing multimedia content.
-The vulnerability arises from improper neutralization of input during web page generation (CWE-79), specifically in the Manage Photos feature.
+CVE-2025-64336 is a stored Cross-site Scripting (XSS) vulnerability identified in the open-source video sharing platform ClipBucket v5, specifically affecting versions up to 5.5.2-#146.
+The vulnerability arises from improper neutralization of input during web page generation (CWE-79) in the Manage Photos feature.
 Authenticated regular users can upload photos with maliciously crafted Photo Titles containing embedded HTML or JavaScript code.
-While the malicious script does not execute in the public-facing photo gallery or detail pages, it is rendered unsafely in the administrative interface under Admin → Manage Photos.
-This results in the execution of arbitrary JavaScript in the context of the administrator’s browser session.
-The attack vector requires the attacker to have a valid user account and to upload a photo with the malicious payload.
-Once the administrator accesses the Manage Photos page, the script executes, potentially allowing session hijacking, privilege escalation, or other malicious actions such as unauthorized administrative commands.
-The vulnerability does not require elevated privileges beyond a regular user account but does require some user interaction (administrator visiting the vulnerable page).
-The CVSS 4.0 base score is 7.2 (high), reflecting network attack vector, low attack complexity, no privileges required, partial user interaction, and high impact on confidentiality and integrity.
-The vulnerability was reserved on 2025-10-30 and published on 2025-11-07.
-No known exploits in the wild have been reported.
+While these payloads do not execute in the public-facing photo gallery or photo detail pages, they are rendered without proper sanitization in the administrative interface under Admin → Manage Photos.
+This unsafe rendering leads to execution of arbitrary JavaScript in the administrator’s browser context.
+Exploiting this vulnerability could allow attackers to perform actions such as session hijacking, privilege escalation, or unauthorized administrative operations by leveraging the admin’s elevated privileges.
+The vulnerability does not require elevated privileges beyond a regular authenticated user but does require user interaction (uploading a malicious photo).
+The CVSS v4.0 score is 7.2 (high severity), reflecting network attack vector, low attack complexity, no privileges required, partial user interaction, and high impact on confidentiality and integrity.
 The issue is resolved in ClipBucket version 5.5.2-#147.
-This vulnerability also relates to CWE-269 (Improper Privilege Management) due to the impact on administrative functions.
-The root cause is insufficient input sanitization and output encoding in the admin interface, allowing stored XSS payloads to execute.
+No public exploits have been reported to date, but the vulnerability poses a significant risk to deployments that have not applied the patch.

 Potential Impact